pierrepicaud/resume/README.md

 - Ready to move, ready to travel (After August 2023)

 ## Objective
-Objective: To gain further experience and advance my career as a Junior DevOps Engineer by joining a growth-oriented organization that values teamwork, innovation, and collaboration.
+To gain further experience and advance my career as a Junior DevOps Engineer by joining a growth-oriented organization that values teamwork, innovation, and collaboration.
 I am passionate about contributing to the development and deployment of complex systems and technologies, and I am eager to expand my expertise in DevOps practices, tools, and technologies.

 ## Skills
 - Automation testing on Android and iOS platforms